 Persigo WWTP collection crews are responsible for cleaning and maintaining the City's portion of the collection system.
-This consists of 346 miles of sewer line, 32 lift stations, numerous catch basins and manholes .
-The 32 lift stations contain 64 pumps, totaling 602 horsepower, with a combined pumping capacity of 11.5 million gallons a day.
+This consists of 346 miles of sewer line, 30 lift stations, and numerous manholes .
+The 30 lift stations contain 64 pumps, totaling 602 horsepower, with a combined pumping capacity of 11.5 million gallons a day.
 Two high-pressure jetting trucks and one combination jetter/vactor truck clean the City's entire sanitary sewer system approximately once every 2.5 years.
 This does not include the additional cleaning of storm or irrigation pipelines.

 You might see the City’s sewer-jetting trucks hook up to fill stations to replenish their water storage tanks.
 This water is used to high pressure spray (jet) the inside of the sewer lines to clean and break-up any debris.
 This is perfectly normal and safe.
 Only potable water is stored in the tanks and all the trucks have a back-flow prevention device.
 This will stop any water in the tanks from being pulled back into the water system.